 Every day, we hear about innovations which tend to change the way we process information, communicate and learn.
 Five years ago, however, higher education was not seen as a field that could make meaningful use of technology.
 Social work education, in particular, was ripe for reinvention.

-In my previous blog, I had discussed the Social Entrepreneur program and the career prospects which you may refer using the following links http://blog.leverageedu.com/2017/07/21/mba-in-social-entrepreneurship-a-unique-opportunity-for-college-seniors/
+In my previous blog, I had discussed the Social Entrepreneur program and the career prospects which you may refer to, using the following links http://blog.leverageedu.com/2017/07/21/mba-in-social-entrepreneurship-a-unique-opportunity-for-college-seniors/

 Today, we would talk about study prospects in Social work.
 Social Work is a relatively young profession in India.
-Over the years, the social service sector has progressed and the social work has now become a promising career for the next generation which aspires to work with people from diverse backgrounds in order to promote and facilitate positive changes in their lives.
+Over the years, the social service sector has progressed and the social worker has now become a promising career for the next generation which aspires to work with people from diverse backgrounds in order to promote and facilitate positive changes in their lives.
 This program aims to equip students for entry into the social work profession.
 The program is designed to develop your knowledge and skills as positive change agents in society and in the lives of the individuals, families, and communities you serve.
 The program also prepares students for indirect social work in the areas of social policy, planning, and evaluation.
-The graduates can look forward to amazing careers in family service centres, children and youth centres, hospitals, hospices and other community or social service agencies.
+The graduates can look forward to amazing careers in family service centers, children and youth centers, hospitals, hospices and other community or social service agencies.